 - Scatter cooked quinoa over salads or swap out rice in rice bowls or stir-fries for a more nutrient-rich base of cooked quinoa.

-How to Prepare and Cook Quinoa
+How to Cook Quinoa (Light & Fluffy)

 You Will Need